What are the correct UK stopping distances?

 What is stopping distance?

-Stopping distance is the total distance it takes your vehicle to come to a complete stop when braking at different speeds.
-The faster your vehicle is moving, the longer it will take to stop.
-One of the main things to remember when considering your stopping distance is this formula:
+Stopping distance is the total distance it takes your vehicle to come to a complete stop when braking at various speeds.
+The faster your car is travelling, the longer it takes for it to come to a halt.
+When considering your vehicle’s stopping distance, remember this formula:

 Thinking Distance + Braking Distance = Stopping Distance